-The appearance of urticaria pigmentosa is generally so characteristic that no specific tests are necessary.
+The appearance of maculopapular cutaneous mastocytosis is generally so characteristic that no specific tests are necessary.
 However, occasionally a skin biopsy is needed to confirm the diagnosis.
 If there are any symptoms suggesting internal involvement (systemic mastocytosis), refer to our page on mastocytosis for further information.

 - Oral antihistamines

 Potent steroid creams applied for several months under occlusion can reduce itching and unsightliness, but the patches tend to recur within a few months.
 Topical steroids are only suitable for limited areas.